 Lawyer claims Italy can't charge captain in Libya arms case

-ROME (AP) — A lawyer for the captain of a cargo ship jailed in Italy for allegedly transporting embargoed armaments to Libya said Thursday that there are no legal grounds for a case against his client in Italy.
+ROME (AP) — A lawyer for the captain of a cargo ship jailed in Italy for allegedly transporting embargoed armaments to Libya contended on Thursday that there are no legal grounds for a case against his client in Italy.

-Lawyer Cesare Fumagalli told The Associated Press there is absolutely no proof the Lebanese-flagged Bana ever plied Italian waters with such arms aboard, and therefore his client should not face prosecution in the country.
+Lawyer Cesare Fumagalli told The Associated Press there is absolutely no proof the Lebanese-flagged Bana plied Italian waters with such arms aboard, and therefore Italy has no jurisdiction over the case.

+“The ship never went through Italian territorial waters,” Fumagalli said in a telephone interview.

 Italian authorities sequestered the vessel, which is used to transport vehicles between Europe, northern Africa and the Middle East, in the northern port of Genoa earlier this month.